monowireless/MWSDK_docs/en/MWX/content/act_samples/README.md

 To help you understand how the ACT works, we have prepared some samples.

 {% hint style="info" %}
-The samples can be found in Act\_samples in the directory where you installed the MWSDK.
+The samples can be found in Act\_samples in the folder where you installed the MWSDK.
 {% endhint %}

 ## Introduction to sample ACTs